Who We Are

 Bryce Reynolds

-Bryce served as NoMa’s Treasurer from 2022 until early 2025 before being demoted to Executive Director.
+Bryce served as NoMa’s Treasurer from 2022 until early 2025 before being demoted to Executive Director for NoMa's 2025 Fiscal Year.
 He discovered NoMa while reviewing grant applications submitted to the United Way of Broome County’s Community Impact Councils after being drafted from the United Way’s Emerging Leaders Society to be an Impact Council member.
 Bryce holds a Master of Science in Finance from the Whitman School of Management at Syracuse University, a Bachelor of Science in Management with a Concentration in Finance from Binghamton University’s School of Management, and an Associate of Science in Business Administration from SUNY Broome Community College.
 He has more than twenty years of operations, project management, financial planning, analysis, and investment management experience, and has worked for a variety of high-tech startups, educational institutions, and financial advisory firms.
 Additionally, he served as a Certified Mentor with SCORE Greater Binghamton, a resource partner of the U.S. Small Business Administration, from 2013 to 2023, where he worked with for-profit businesses and nonprofit organizations, and was the Chapter’s VIce Chair for 2016 and 2017, and Chapter Chair for 2018.
 Prior to all of these adventures, he was a NoMa resident, taxi driver, and high school dropout who never finished the ninth grade.

 Julia Stanley